pstansfeld/MemPrOD/README.md

     * Surface.pdb - A pdn file showing the surface beads calculated.
 Again, mostly for debugging

 * AcylTail_contacts.pdb - A pdb file of the original input with b-factors as acyl tail contacts.
+This is still WIP.

 * HeadGroup_contacts.pdb - As above but with b-factors as head group contacts.
+This is still WIP.

 * Deformations.pdb - A pdb file containing a reprensentation of the deformations only.